Pictured above: Learning on how to put on a training harness

 A novice has learned about turns, maneuvering and how to estimate where he’ll land.
 She has flown from higher ground under supervision and demonstrated confident handling of the glider in flight, as well as operation in stronger winds.
 He’s had some training about meteorology, air movement, clouds and other environmental factors, and the legal “rules of the road” that govern our flying.
 She may be approved to go out and fly with more experienced local pilots at easier sites, but has not yet gained the level of experience needed to operate independently.

-While the scooter tow method teaches you the basics of how to hold a glider, how to foot launch, how to make directional and speed adjustments and finally how to land we share the same training facility with the Whitewater Hang Gliding Club that operates the tandem aero tow operation that takes your training to a whole another level, 2,000 feet to be exact.
+While the Scooter Tow Method teaches you the basics of how to hold a glider, how to foot launch, how to make directional and speed adjustments and finally how to land, we share the same training facility with Wisconsin Hang Gliding LLC that operates the tandem aero tow operation that takes your training to a whole another level, 2,000 feet to be exact.
 This instant gratification builds on what you learned but now you have some real altitude to play with and an instructor with you that handles the take offs and landings at first.
+Call Rik at 269-993-7721 for more information.